boostercloud/docs-site/source/includes/_01-your-first-backend-in-10-minutes.md

 In the future, we may want to *project* events for this `Post` entity that require retrieving current `Post` values.
 In that case we would need to make use of `currentPost` argument.

+The full code for the entity can be seen on the right.

 ## 5. First read model
 > New read model